-- Design of preamplifier for acquiring bio signals. - Design of instrumentation amplifier using single IC and study of effect of offset potentials and contact impedance in bio potential recording. - Study of patient monitoring system and biotelemetry. - Recording of Electromyogram and measurement of nerve conduction velocity. - Plotting of human auditory response using audiometer. - Performance and testing of surgical diathermy unit using diathermy analyser. - · Measurement of blood flow velocity using ultrasound transducer. - Study of different types of muscle stimulator waveforms. - Recording of ECG in standard lead systems. - Study of multi parameter simulator. - Recording and analysis of EEG in time and frequency domains. - Measurement of respiratory parameters using spirometer
+- 1. Design and analysis of bioamplifier using circuit simulation tools - 2.
+Design of preamplifier for acquiring bio signals. - 3.
+Design of instrumentation amplifier using single IC and study of effect of offset potentials and contact impedance in bio potential recording. - 4.
+Study of patient monitoring system and biotelemetry. - 5.
+Recording of Electromyogram and measurement of nerve conduction velocity. - 6.
+Plotting of human auditory response using audiometer. - 7.
+Performance and testing of surgical diathermy unit using diathermy analyser. - 8.
+Measurement of blood flow velocity using ultrasound transducer. - 9.
+Study of different types of muscle stimulator waveforms. - 10.
+Recording of ECG in standard lead systems. - 11.
+Study of multi parameter simulator. - 12.
+Recording and analysis of EEG in time and frequency domains. - 13.
+Measurement of respiratory parameters using spirometer